apache/libcloud/docs/compute/_supported_methods_image_management.rst

 `DigitalOcean`_                       yes         yes       yes          yes          no
 `DimensionData`_                      yes         no        no           no           no
 `Amazon EC2`_                         yes         yes       yes          yes          yes
-`Enomaly Elastic Computing Platform`_ yes         no        no           no           no
 `ElasticHosts`_                       yes         no        no           no           no
 `EquinixMetal`_                       yes         no        no           no           no
 `Eucalyptus`_                         yes         yes       yes          yes          yes